 Congratulations on the eve of having earned a degree through the University of Oklahoma’s College of Arts and Sciences!
 We hope the Commencement and Convocation ceremonies will be special occasions for you, your family and friends.

-The Graduate College Convocation for Arts and Sciences Masters Students will begin at 5 p.m. (masters graduates are asked to arrive at 4 p.m.).
+The College of Arts and Sciences Master's Convocation will begin at 2 p.m. (masters graduates are asked to arrive at 1 p.m.).

-The College of Arts and Sciences Convocation for students receiving their undergraduate degrees will begin at 8 p.m. (graduates are asked to arrive at 7 p.m.).
+The College of Arts and Sciences Undergraduate Convocation for students receiving their undergraduate degrees will begin at 5:30 p.m. (graduates are asked to arrive at 4:30 p.m.).

-At both ceremonies our graduates will have their names read and professional photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
-Graduates will later be contacted by Graduation Photo and offered an opportunity to purchase these photographs.
+At both ceremonies our graduates will have their names read and professional photographs taken while crossing the stage and shaking hands with the dean.
+Graduates will later be contacted by Party Pics and offered an opportunity to purchase these photographs.

-For the College of Arts and Sciences Convocation, graduates should report to the practice basketball courts, located on the south side of Lloyd Noble Center.
-To see a map of the building, see the map at the bottom of this page.
-All graduates will enter through the South tunnel and line up in the Llloyd Noble Center practice gym.
+For the College of Arts and Sciences Convocations, graduates should report to the practice basketball courts, located on the south side of Lloyd Noble Center.
+See the map at the bottom of this page.
+All graduates will enter through the South tunnel and line up in the Lloyd Noble Center practice gym.
 Look for your department banner in the practice court and line up behind the departmental faculty.
 While you are in line, you will complete a color-coded card distributed by the staff.
 The announcers will use these cards to read your name during the ceremony.
 The processional will begin promptly.

-To assist with making graduation weekend safe and enjoyable, please note the following safety procedures are in place for College Convocations held in Athletics facilities (McCasland Field House and Lloyd Noble Center) and the University-wide Commencement ceremony.
+To assist with making graduation weekend safe and enjoyable, please note the following safety procedures are in place for all College Convocations and the University-wide Commencement ceremony.

 - Clear plastic bags (1 per person) no larger than 12" x 6" x 12"